unbounded-tech/workflow-vnext-tag/README.md

 # workflow-vnext-tag

-This repository offers a universal approach to versioning, tagging, and changelogs in a language-agnostic way by using the `vnext` CLI tool.
+This repository offers a shared Github Actions Workflow that implements a universal approach to versioning, tagging, and changelogs in a language-agnostic way by using the `vnext` CLI tool.

 ## Overview